jdidion/autoclick/cli_spec/README.md

 ## Scope

-This document specifies a JSON schema for encoding the metadata related to a command-line interface in a syntax-independent manner.
+This document specifies a schema for encoding the metadata related to a command-line interface in a syntax-independent manner.
 The goal is to provide an interchange format by which CLIs may be self-documenting (i.e. a command line tool can generate a metadata file describing all of its sub-commands, arguments, and options), and from which tool wrappers may be generated (e.g. CWL tools and WDL tasks).

 ## Assumptions